 I’ve read that the song was controversial, and that the record company didn’t want to promote it, but since it came out, there’ve been lots of twisted and maladjusted little Jeremies, from Columbine to Sandy Hook to Stoneman Douglas High, none of them content any longer to extinguish only themselves, and one wonders whether a song on topic would even raise a ripple today.
 We’re used to it.

-Now, Janet Jackson’s nipple, that’s likely still as terrifying as ever.
+Now, Janet Jackson’s left nipple, that’s likely still as terrifying as ever.

 The Killers: Mr. Brightside